ashshekhar/first-flutter-app/README.md

 # Flutter Quiz App

-A Flutter quiz app to learn the basics of Flutter and Dart
+A quiz app to learn the basics of Flutter and Dart

 # Preview